Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 In the previous example, we configure a _sql_table_ data node with the id "forecasts".
 Its scope is the default value `SCENARIO`.
 The database username is "admin", the user's password is "password", the database name is "taipy", and the database engine is `mssql` (short for Microsoft SQL).
 The table name is "forecast_table".
-When the data node is read, it will read all the rows from the table "forecast_table" and when the data node is written, it will delete all the data in the table and insert the new data.
+When the data node is read, it will read all the rows from the table "forecast_table", and when the data node is written, it will delete all the data in the table and insert the new data.

 !!!
 Note